wallishuang125/ai-learning-log/notes/week1.md

 ## 💡 Key things I learned

+5.13
 - Create md file using claude, and publish to github repo
 - Set up public skill from github locally using claude code
--

 ---

 ## ✅ What I made / shipped

+5.13
-- [I outlined a 7-week AI crash course syllabus tailored for me and hopefully other brand designers.
-And put together a github ai-learning-log to document the process to share publicly. ]
+- I outlined a 7-week AI crash course syllabus tailored for me and hopefully other brand designers.
+And put together a github ai-learning-log to document the process to share publicly.
-- [ ]
+- I installed Zara's "Follow Builders" skill.
+Custom setting, will start receiving curated news and info daily on weekdays.

 ---